iali17/c391f16a3_ALI_JIANG/readme.txt

 Question 8:
 	Assume all the line ending parameters like "." , ";" and "," are
 		all alone (eg. "blah ." instead of "blah.")
+	Assume that floats and decimals are the same (they are except for precision)
+	All the datatypes declared eg(^^xsd:date) are of that data type they are not converted to text.